 The American Osteopathic Board of Obstetrics and Gynecology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Gynecologic Oncology.

-1. In order to take the Gynecologic Oncology Oral Exam, applicants must have attained primary certification from the AOBOG in Obstetrics and Gynecology and completed a fellowship program in gynecologic oncology.
+1. In order to take the Gynecologic Oncology Oral Exam, applicants must hold primary certification from the AOBOG in Obstetrics and Gynecology and have completed a fellowship program in gynecologic oncology.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBOG will recommend osteopathic board certification to the AOA.